The Best Things In Museums Are the Windows

 July 18–21, 2013

 Where does the museum end and the outside world begin?

-The Windows reflects Fletcher's interest in artful investigation, community collaboration, experiential learning, and decentralized authorship.
-By extending the museum’s curiosity-based learning into the surrounding landscape, the trek aimed to transform the everyday world around us into an open classroom while working toward a greater integration of a cultural institution within its surrounding community.
+Like much of his work, the project reflects Fletcher's interest in artful investigation, community collaboration, informal learning, and shared experience.
+By extending the Exploratorium’s activities and ethos into everyday environments, The Windows worked toward the greater integration of a cultural institution within its surrounding community.

 “As we’ve learned over the last 40-plus years, the Exploratorium isn’t simply a place, but is instead an approach—a belief that the world is an open classroom to be investigated,” said Jordan Stein, former Assistant Curator with the Center for Art & Inquiry at the Exploratorium.
 “The Windows carries our institutional talent, knowledge, and experience across the Bay and up to a point of reflection, literally and metaphorically bridging the gap between here and there.”